telekineticyeti/neosonic/README.md

 NeoSonic is written in Angular, NgRx and Angular Material.
 It has been developed using an Airsonic server as the API target, however it should work with any server that supports the Subsonic API.

 NeoSonic is still under development but offers the basic functionality stated above.
-Here is a running list of features that have been/will be implemented.
+A list of features that have been/will be implemented is available on the [wiki](https://github.com/telekineticyeti/neosonic/wiki).

 ```sh
 # Install dependencies